'Tough guys' urged to audition for new Mark Wahlberg movie

 Boston Casting says auditions will be held Saturday at its offices in the city's Allston neighborhood, and it's encouraging "real people" with "tough faces" to answer the call.

-The company says it's looking for construction workers, blue collar workers, DPW workers, "fishermen, mob guys, etc.," for speaking roles and on-camera extras.
+The company says it's looking for construction workers, blue collar workers, public works workers, "fishermen, mob guys, etc.," for speaking roles and on-camera extras.

 It's not clear what film is involved, but "Wonderland" — a collaboration between Netflix, Wahlberg and "Patriots Day" director Peter Berg — is in the works.